 Content creation means meeting the required number of words and that’s a given.
 This does not mean dumping all words just to hit the word count.
 Express clear thoughts, elaborate, but try to keep the words at a minimum.
 The shorter the sentences are, the easier it will be for the reader to remember them.
-Cite examples to drive a point, compare when need be, and draw a conclusion in the end.
-The content has to be colorful and not monotonous, but it also has to be clear on what it wants to talk about.
+Cite examples to drive a point, compare when need be and draw a conclusion in the end.
+The content has to be colorful and not monotonous.
+It also has to be clear on what it wants to talk about.
 The product or service, obviously.

 It’s All About the Experience

-Show, don’t tell, the reader about the experience.
+The show, don’t tell, the reader about the experience.
 Appeal to the senses.
 Use words to take them on a wonderful journey.
 Tug at the heartstrings so they can easily resonate and find a space of appreciation for the product.
 The content has to be easy to relate to, and not the type that’s too technical for people who are just looking for a new phone for example.
 Change the tone, make room for transitions, and steer clear from sentences that are too monotonous.
-Great quality content is an adventure, one that will make the reader want to take action whether it be reposting on their social media account or making an actual purchase.
+Great quality content is an adventure.
+One that will make the reader want to take action whether it be reposting on their social media account or making an actual purchase.

 The Train of Thought